The Esteemed Gentleman Articles

 When you speak with someone, you may pick up on their mannerisms and body language.
 This is normal.
 Psychologically, we tend to mimic our conversation partners as a form of connection and attraction.
 Mirroring someone's body language is an effective way to communicate nonverbally with them.

 Don't make up stories about yourself to sound interesting.
-It's a lot harder to remember details of a lie than it is to tell the truth.
+It is a lot harder to remember details of a lie than it is to tell the truth.
 You may think your life is boring, but to someone else it may be thrilling.
-It's okay to advertise yourself and exaggerate a bit, but keep it realistic.
+It is okay to advertise yourself and exaggerate a bit, but keep it realistic.
 If you love hiking, telling someone you reached the summit of Mount Everest in a day will raise eyebrows.

 Remember to be tasteful.
 Don't make fun of the person you are speaking to, especially how they look or how they talk.
 If you don't know the person that well, avoid polarizing topics like political or religious jokes and dark humour.
 Not everyone has the same sense of humour, so tread lightly until you know them better.

-It's better to overdress for a situation than to underdress.
-You can remove layers if the event is more casual, but adding layers is impossible if the clothes are at home and you're not.
+It is better to overdress than to underdress.
+You can remove layers if the event is more casual, but adding layers is impossible if the clothes are at home and you are not.

-Sometimes we get excited when we talk about our interests, to the point where we don't realize that the other person isn't as interested or has become disengaged from the conversation.
-If you notice that the person you are speaking with isn't giving you their full attention, that's a sign to change the subject.
+Sometimes we get overly excited when we talk about our interests.
+If you notice that the person you are speaking with is not giving you their full attention, that is a sign to change the subject.

-In the same vein, sometimes we can go overboard and verbally vomit, saying things that shouldn't be shared.
 Be aware of oversharing.
-This includes gossip (no matter how juicy), intimate thoughts, squabbles with others, drama, and personal issues.
-Unless you are extremely close with them, sharing that kind of information can be seen as unprofessional and could be used against you.
+This includes gossip (no matter how juicy), intimate thoughts, drama, and personal issues.
+Unless you are extremely close with the other person, sharing that kind of information can be seen as unprofessional.

 Navigating today's social landscape can be difficult.
-Incorporating these tips into your interactions will help you to develop stronger relationships with others and to become more trustworthy.
+Incorporating these tips to build rapport will help you to develop stronger relationships with others and to become more trustworthy.
 Developing these skills will benefit all areas of your life where you interact with other people.

 Did you enjoy this article?
 Learn something new?
 Share it with a friend and follow Esteemed Gentleman on social media to stay up to date with new articles and posts!